Tracking History

 from evokit.tools.lineage import graph_lineage

-To enable lineage tracking, take an existing algorithm (e.g. OneMax) and wrap the variator with TrackParents.
+To enable lineage tracking, take an existing algorithm (e.g. OneMax with only crossover) and wrap its variator with TrackParents.
 Then, run the algorithm as normal.

 T: int = 10